Russel88/DAtest/README.md

 features, the feature with the lowest statistic/score has a pseudo p-value = 0.05.
 Higher statistic/score gives lower pseudo p-value and vice versa.
 For SAMseq it is done seperately on the positive and negative scores.
 FPR is also based on pseudo p-values for "anc" and "sam", but as these cannot be adjusted as nominal p-values, FPR for these methods is the final false discovery rate and we should expect an FPR = 0 for these two methods, unless you are willing to accept some false positives.
 This can be tuned with the `sig` ("anc") and `fdr.output` ("sam") arguments.

+P-values for baySeq are defined as 1 - posterior likelihoods.

 How to run real data
 ====================